kgni/mvst-coding-challenge/README.md

 I think the amount of time for the challenge was fair, especially considering that I had to learn TypeScript (just the basics of course)

 Compared to other coding challenges I have done, I feel like this type of take-home gives a good insight into who you are as a developer, including your strengths and weaknesses.

+PS Sorry for the wall of text in the "Optimization" section.
+I definitely have to work on being more accurate when it comes to writing about technical stuff in English.